esamattis/lean-redux/README.md

   `getInitialState()` returns.
 - `defaultProps: Object` Default props for the handler context.

-Any other methods are considered to be "handlers" and are passed the wrapped component as props.
+Any other methods are considered to be "handlers" and are passed to the wrapped component as props.

 #### `handlerContext`